alanwflood/Alan-Learns-Algorithms/Binary Trees.md

 # B Trees

-A Set nodes interconnected to one another using a one way key system.
+A Set of nodes interconnected to one another using a one way key/path system.

 Every node has 0, 1 or 2 children (Thus Binary)
 Child  nodes are referred to as left or right child.